The Garden Waste Collection Service continues to make a significant contribution to the recycling rate within the Borough.

 Residents subscribe to the scheme by ordering and paying in advance for one year.
 For the duration of the subscription, customers are loaned a brown wheeled bin in which to keep their garden waste.
 The brown bin is emptied fortnightly, on the same day that green refuse bins are emptied.

-The cost of one year's subscription is £42 per bin.
+The cost of one year's subscription is currently £42 per bin.
+From the 1 April 2017, the price will increase to £45 per bin.
 The bin is normally delivered within 28 days of your subscription payment being taken.

-We will contact you after 11 months to inform you that your subscription is coming up for renewal.
-(Your renewal date is set as the first of the month after your bin is delivered.)
+We will contact you when your subscription is due for renewal.
 Contact will be by letter and/or phone, but if you are happy for us to contact you via email, please inform us of your email address, as we are striving to minimise the quantity of paper used in our communications.

 How to subscribe/renew your subscription